March 16, 2023

-What do horses need when winter weather gives way to warmer days?
+What do horses need when cold weather gives way to warmer days?
 We asked veteran veterinarian, Dr. Beth Blevins.
-She’s practiced animal medicine in the Mission Valley of western Montana for 36 years treating mostly horses and cattle.
-Get her expert help on the subject in this post!
+She’s practiced animal medicine in the Mission Valley of western Montana for 37 years treating mostly horses and cattle.
+Get her expert help on how to prepare your horses for warmer weather in this post!

-Need some help navigating the changes?
-Take some advice from a vet!
-Here are four horse care items to be on top of to ensure your partner stays healthy heading into summer and the season is more pleasant.
+Need some help navigating the changes that come with horses and hot weather?
+Take advice from a vet!
+Here are four spring horse care items to be on top of to ensure your partner stays healthy heading into summer and the season is more pleasant.

 Quick Content Guide